Kaunogan/BORNE-ARCADE/README.md

 1 - Place the site folder on apache server with PHP

-2 - Change paths to php files in assets / js / index.crypt.js
+2 - Change paths to php files in assets / js / index / crypt.js

 3 - Launch index.html